oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 a request for an access token.
 Upon handling the redirect from the Authorization Server, the Application Server will request an access token using the authorization code returned (A), which will be returned to the Application Server (B).
-The Application Server utilizes its own session with the browser to store the access token.
+The Application Server stores this access token itself and establishes its own cookie-based session with the Browser application.
+The Application Server can store the access token either server-side, or in the cookie itself.

 When the JavaScript application in the browser wants to make a request to the Resource Server, it MUST instead make the request to the Application Server, and the Application Server will